-The basic student operating grant allocation for 2019-2020 is \$7,468 per FTE student.
-SD43, like other school districts, also receives additional fund for unique student and school district factors.
+The basic student operating grant allocation for 2020-21 is \$7,560 per FTE student.
+SD43, like other school districts, also receives additional funding for unique student and school district factors.

 Provincial funding however has not kept up with inflation.
-Based on estimated Operating Grants there are 20 out of 60 school districts that are reporting declining enrolment and/or qualify for funding protection.
-These school districts receive an additional \$7.2 million in support (down from \$10.5 million in the prior year.
-SD43 is funded \$400,000 less due to funding protection provided to these school districts.
-Labour wage settlements and the Employer Health Tax (EHT) grant funding is \$1.3 million less than that required to fully fund these commitments.
+Based on estimated Operating Grants for 2020-21, there are 19 out of 60 school districts that are reporting declining enrolment and/or qualify for funding protection.
+These school districts received an additional \$10.2 million in support (up from \$7.2 million in the prior year.
+SD43 is funded approximately \$580,000 less due to funding protection provided to these school districts.
+In the current school year, labour wage settlements and the Employer Health Tax (EHT) grant funding was \$2.5 million less than that required to fully fund these contractual and legislative requirements.

-SD43 continues to rank 57th in funding levels out of 60 school districts for 2019/20 - the fourth lowest in the Province.
+SD43 continues to rank 57th in funding levels out of 60 school districts for 2020-21 - the fourth lowest in the Province.

-In terms of funding for 2019/20, SD43 currently receives \$7,546 per student (excluding special student needs and salary differential factors) while the provincial average is \$8,013 per student.
-This difference of \$467 per student is significant considering that there are approximately 31,000 students in the District.
+In terms of funding for 2020/21, SD43 currently receives \$7,633 per student (excluding special student needs and salary differential factors) while the provincial average is \$8,178 per student.
+This difference of \$545 per student is significant considering that there are approximately 31,000 students in the District.

 This trend is not new, and the chart below shows how funding per student has not kept up with costs in recent years.
-If total grants had kept up with inflation since 2009-2010, SD43 would have received \$8,107 per student.
-The difference of \$561 per student (compared to the actual funding of \$7,546) equates to approximately a \$17.2 million funding shortfall.
+If total grants had kept up with inflation since 2009-2010, SD43 would have received \$8,229 per student.
+The difference of \$595 per student (compared to the actual funding of \$7,633) equates to approximately a \$18.4 million funding shortfall for the 2020-21 fiscal year.